bbauska/BI-JS-for-webdev/README.md

 applications that can be used on desktop computers, tablets, and smartphones.

-So why is it called JavaScript?
+Why is it called JavaScript?
 JavaScript was originally created by Brendan Eich at Netscape Communications.
 The language was initially called Mocha, but it was later renamed to Live Script.
 The decision to rename the language to JavaScript was largely a marketing decision made